Fire-Dragon-DoL/dsm/README.md

 # Fill in xxxx_users.up.sql file
 # Fill in xxxx_users.down.sql file
 dsm up
-# If everything is fine
-dsm deploy production
 ```

 For further details on commands regarding `migrate`, check the